Civic Coalition (party): History

 At the end of October, Donald Tusk announced that the Civic Coalition would reactivate the Civic Institute (Instytut Obywatelski), Civic Platform's think tank that stopped its activities after the 2023 Polish parliamentary election.
+By early November, it was reported that about a half (~400) of former Modern members joined the Civic Coalition; Nowoczesna was also found to owe 2 million PLN in debts, which had to be covered.
 On 15 November, Polish Initiative formally dissolved itself as a party to complete its merger into Civic Coalition.
 The majority of party members declared that they would now join the Civic Coalition.
-Political scientist Paweł Trawicki argued that the Polish Initiative would represent a "more centre-left wing" of the KO, although Polish Initiative only had about a hundred members at dissolution, compared to almost 25,000 members that Civic Platform had.
+Political scientist Paweł Trawicki argued that the Polish Initiative would represent a "more centre-left wing" of the KO, although Polish Initiative only had about a hundred members at dissolution, compared to almost 25,000 members of Civic Platform.